 Horses

-As mentioned above: Insulin resistance is common in horses, mainly in the form called "Impaired Glucose Tolerance".
+As mentioned above: In horses insulin resistance is common, mainly in the form called "Impaired Glucose Tolerance".
 The problem here is that the health complaints are vague and the cause is not recognized.
 The symptoms are treated as best as possible, but as long as the cause is not recognized, mopping with the tap remains open.

 Symptoms